roualdes/bridgestan/docs/getting-started.rst

 do not in the same program.

 Autodiff Hessians may be faster than finite differences depending on your model, and will generally be more numerically stable.
+Hessian-vector products should be faster and more accurate with autodiff Hessians as well, since this reduces the complexity of the calculation from :math:`O(n^3)` to :math:`O(n^2)`.

 Using Custom Stan Versions
 __________________________